-ODFB differs from OneDrive for personal users in a number of ways, some of which include better auditing and reporting, significantly larger storage space, better integration with Office 365 for Business and other cloud-based Microsoft products.
+ODFB also differs from OneDrive for personal users in a number of other ways, some of which include better auditing and reporting, significantly larger storage space, better integration with Office 365 for Business and other cloud-based Microsoft products.

 Below is a more detailed explanation of its benefits.